Avaneesh40585/TinDog/README.md

 - **Bootstrap:**
   Bootstrap used in the project can be modified as needed.
 You can [search here](https://getbootstrap.com/) for more additional components.
 You can update the Bootstrap CDN link for newer versions if needed.

 ---

-## License

-This project is open source and available under the [MIT License](LICENSE).

----

-## Contact

-For any questions or suggestions, feel free to open an issue or contact me.

----